DataSperling/audio-processing-api/README.md

 #### Response Codes
     200 OK              principal authorized and record retrieved 403 UNAUTHORIZED    principal unauthenticated or unauthorized
-    404 NOT FOUND       principal authenticated and authorized but record not found
+    404 NOT FOUND       principal authenticated and authorized but not owner of record 404 NOT FOUND       principal authenticated and authorized but record not found

 #### Example Response Body